Anthropocene: Homogenocene

+Society and culture

 Humanities

 The concept of the Anthropocene has also been approached via humanities such as philosophy, literature and art.
 In the scholarly world, it has been the subject of increasing attention through special journals, conferences, and disciplinary reports.
 The Anthropocene, its attendant timescale, and ecological implications prompt questions about death and the end of civilisation, memory and archives, the scope and methods of humanistic inquiry, and emotional responses to the "end of nature".
 Some scholars have posited that the realities of the Anthropocene, including "human-induced biodiversity loss, exponential increases in per-capita resource consumption, and global climate change," have made the goal of environmental sustainability largely unattainable and obsolete.

 Historians have actively engaged the Anthropocene.
 In 2000, the same year that Paul Crutzen coined the term, world historian John McNeill published Something New Under the Sun, tracing the rise of human societies' unprecedented impact on the planet in the twentieth century.
 In 2001, historian of science Naomi Oreskes revealed the systematic efforts to undermine trust in climate change science and went on to detail the corporate interests delaying action on the environmental challenge.
 Both McNeill and Oreskes became members of the Anthropocene Working Group because of their work correlating human activities and planetary transformation.